trambarhq/relaks-django-todo-example/README.md

     });
 ```

 `useSaveBuffer` accepts an object as its only parameter. `original` holds a copy of the object from the remote server.
-Here we're using lodash's `defaults` function to ensure it has the expected properties.
+Here we're using lodash's `defaults()` to ensure it has the expected properties.
 Recall that `todo` can be `undefined`.

 `compare` is a function for checking if two values are the same.
 The default implementation performs an exactly comparison (===), which doesn't work for objects.
-So we have to supply lodash's `isEqual` function.
+So we have to supply lodash's `isEqual()`.

 `merge` is a function used to merge in new changes from the remote server.
 It's invoked  the object given as `original` is different from the one in the prior call to `useSaveBuffer` and there're unsaved local changes.
 The function accepts three parameters: `base`, `ours`, and `theirs`. `base` is the previous object from the server. `ours` is the object with local changes. `theirs` is the new object from the server.
-These allows us to do a [three-way merge](http://www.drdobbs.com/tools/three-way-merging-a-look-under-the-hood/240164902), incorporating the local changes into the new object.
+These allows us to do a [three-way merge](http://www.drdobbs.com/tools/three-way-merging-a-look-under-the-hood/240164902) incorporating the local changes into the new object.
 The default implementation simply returns `theirs`, meaning the user would lose his changes.

 The implementation provided in this example is fairly sophisticated.
 It allows multiple users to edit different sections of the same text.
 You can see the code [here](https://github.com/trambarhq/relaks-django-todo-example/blob/master/src/merge-utils.js).